matthewmcneely/nats-streaming-console/README.md

 A web console for Nats Streaming Server.

 NOTE: this fork allows viewing of messages that might not be json, or text for that matter.
+I was not able to get the Docker build working.
+To run locally, follow the directions below.

 ## Dashboard